percona/pmm/docs/setting-up/server/aws.md

 ## Running the instance

-After you add your new instance, it will take some time to initialize it.
-When the AWS console reports that the instance is now in a running state, you may continue with the configuration of the PMM Server.
+After you add your new instance ,it will take some time to initialize it.
+When the AWS console reports that the instance is now in a running state, you may continue with configuration of PMM Server.

 !!! note alert alert-primary ""
     When started the next time after rebooting, your instance may acquire another IP address.
 You may choose to set up an elastic IP to avoid this problem.